artsy/benv/README.md

 ## API

-### benv.setup(callback)
+### benv.setup(callback, options)

 Exposes a stubbed browser API into the node.js global namespace so the current process can act like a browser environment.
+The optional options are passed to jsdom.env.
+In particular, if your code makes ajax requests then you must pass `{url:'http://hostname:port'}` to avoid CORS errors.

 ### benv.expose(globals)